alexx makes dances

 alexx shilling

-Alexx Shilling is a movement artist, filmmaker, writer and educator whose deeply collaborative, multidisciplinary performances prioritize the body as the primary research site for invigorating memory and investigating transformation.
-Her practice leaps between ecstatic expressions of borrowing and becoming, and dances born from ecological field/detective work, often at sites of atrocity.
+alexx shilling is a movement artist, filmmaker, writer and educator whose deeply collaborative, multidisciplinary performances prioritize the body as the primary research site for invigorating memory and investigating transformation.
+Her practice leaps between ecstatic expressions of borrowing and becoming, and dances born from ecological fieldwork, often at sites of atrocity.
 Original works have been presented in New York, Southern California, Germany, Poland, at the American Dance Festival and at numerous film festivals, including Dance on Camera as a recipient of the Works-In-Progress Production Grant.
 She has received funding from organizations including the California Arts Council, Lower Manhattan Cultural Council, the Center of Cultural Innovation, Asylum Arts and the Foundation for Contemporary Art along with awards including the Wallis Annenberg Helix Fellowship (2016-17), David Shneer New Jewish Culture Grant, and the CHIME Mentorship Grant.
 As a performer, Shilling has worked with numerous choreographers including Victoria Marks (2010-2021), Richard Rivera/Physual (2002-2010), Alan Danielson, Artichoke Dance, Laurel Jenkins, Ros Warby, Ariane Anthony, Alison D’Amato, Rebecca Pappas, Kevin Williamson, DaEun Jung, Christine Suarez, Mimi Yin and Sarah Leddy.
-Currently, she is dancing with NUUM Collective and choreographers Keith Johnson and Kendra Portier/BAND.
+Currently, she is dancing with NUUM Collective and in works by choreographers Keith Johnson and Kendra Portier/BAND.

 As a teacher, she has held positions at Loyola Marymount University, Cal State Long Beach, UCLA, The Wooden Floor and Peridance.
 Shilling co-founded the popular Los Angeles-based dance series, Hi, Solo, the Gold Collective and Gold Series.
 With Quintan Wikswo, she co-directed the interdisciplinary company FIELDSHIFT | FURTHER (Los Angeles and New York, 2011-2015) and with Ann Robideaux, the site-specific dance company ann and alexx make dances (New York, 2004-2010).
 Shilling received her MFA in Choreography from UCLA’s Department of World Arts & Culture/Dance, Bachelor’s degree in Dance from Skidmore College and is a certified Pilates, Yoga, Fleming Technique and Open Source Forms teacher.
-Currently, she is dancing with NUUM Collective and choreographers Keith Johnson and Kendra Portier/BAND while maintaining long-term, collaborative processes with movement artists Laurel Jenkins, Daniel Miramontes, Sarah Leddy, and Mimi Yin, filmmaker and photographer Taso Papadakis, and musician/composer Julio Montero.
+She values her ongoing collaborative processes with movement artists Laurel Jenkins, Daniel Miramontes, Sarah Leddy, and Mimi Yin, filmmaker and photographer Taso Papadakis, and musician/composer Julio Montero.
+Shilling is currently on faculty at the Mason Gross School of the Arts, Rutgers University.

 Contact: